 Students in the research with a thesis track are required to earn 16 credits in graduate courses + 3 credits in prerequisite courses (graduate or undergraduate courses).
 Students in the research with a final paper track must earn 24 credits in graduate courses + 3 credits in prerequisite courses (graduate or undergraduate courses).

 Students will be awarded the MEE – Master of Electrical Engineering (without a thesis), upon earning 40 credit points in graduate courses, 6 of which must be in seminar and/or laboratory courses that were approved in advance by the GSC (Graduate Studies Committee,) and that involve a substantial component of independent work.
-Of these 40 credits, 2 must be from one of the basic science courses.
-We recommend taking the basic science course no later than the end of the third semester.
 Students should earn the remaining credits by taking graduate courses taught at the Department of Electrical Engineering and courses from the joint undergraduate-graduate curriculum that they did not take as undergraduates.
 Students may substitute faculty courses with similar or equivalent Computer Sciences courses.
-The number of courses taken in other departments (except for the basic science course) is limited.
+The number of courses taken in other departments is limited.
 The GSC must approve taking these courses and can decide to allocate a reduced number of credits to these courses.

 Each student must submit a study program form for each semester.
 The forms must be signed by both students and advisor and submitted to the Graduate Secretariat of the Department of Electrical Engineering.
 Requests for adding or canceling courses must be submitted using the Request to change the study program form, signed by both student and advisor.
 Submission must be through the faculty Graduate Secretariat.